studiometa/react-next-starter/doc/UNDER_THE_HOOD.md

     ├── build                   # The app build after running `npm run build`
     ├── client                  # Contains all the code that belongs to the client side
     │ ├── components            # All the client components
+    │ ├── lib                   # Lib files for the client side
-    │ └── pages                 # All the client pages
+    │ ├── pages                 # All the client pages
+    │ ├── public                # Everything in this folder will be accessible at the root of your project URL (robots.txt, htaccess, etc)
+    │ ├── static                # Static files will be accessible under /static.
+It's a good place to put your assets for example
+    │ └── styles                # Here you can put some scss files for your styles
     ├── config                  # The app config files used in both client and server sides
     ├── node_modules            # The projet dependencies
-    ├── server                  # Contains all the code that belongs to the server slide
+    ├── server                  # Contains all the code that belongs to the server slide │ └── lib                   # Lib files for the server side
     ├── static                  # All the statics files, assets, images, fonts, etc
     ├── locales                 # Locales files for i18n
-    ├── store                   # Contains all the code that belongs to the store
-    ├── doc                     # Contains all the documentation files ├── __tests__               # Contains all the tests files
+    ├── doc                     # Contains all the documentation files ├── store                   # Contains all the code that belongs to the store
     │ ├── actions               # All the app actions
     │ └── reducers              # All the app reducers
+    ├── __tests__               # Contains all the tests files
     └── helpers                 # Contains helpers that can be used in the whole project
 ```